hobson/ansible-django-stack/README.md

 **Tested Cloud Providers:**
 - [Linode](linode.com)

-But Jonathan's original playbook worked with Ubuntu 12.04.4 LTS x64 on Amazon (AWS), Rackspace, and Digital Ocean
+It may also work on Amazon (AWS), Rackspace, and Digital Ocean because Jonathan's original playbook (which this one barely modifies) worked with Ubuntu 12.04.4 LTS x64 on those machines.

 ## Getting Started
 A quick way to get started is with Vagrant and VirtualBox.